The Uninvited Guest

 Could this day possibly get any worse!?

 The only way to keep the pesky little biters off her arms and neck was to wear a sweatshirt.
-That, in turn, made her even more uncomfortable and terribly unhappy.
+This, in turn, made her even more uncomfortable, and terribly unhappy.
 Adding to her suffering was the fact that regardless of her attempts to yank them out, the weeds stubbornly refused to give up their position among the vegetables.
 Despite wearing gloves her fingers ached from trying to pull the unwanted plants out of the ground.
-She didn't even want to see how much dirt was collecting underneath her fingernails.
+She didn't even want to see how much dirt had collected underneath her fingernails.

-"I wish these plants could just weed themselves," she muttered in the general direction of her mother.
+"I wish these plants could learn to weed themselves," she muttered in the general direction of her mother.
 "Who needs them anyway?"
 Her mind wandered, and she stared across the yard, spotting the row of apple and pear trees.
 Ugh, she thought.
 Before long it'll be time to pick apples.
-Sometimes I feel like I'm just a servant around here.
+Sometimes I feel like I'm nothing but a servant around here.

-The job was progressing slowly at best, and being constantly scolded for laziness just made Mariah dawdle even more.
+The job was progressing slowly at best, and being constantly scolded for laziness only served to make Mariah dawdle even more.
 As the minutes crept by and the task continued to wear her out, she wanted to be anywhere but there.
-A voice called out her name, softly at first, but then with a sense of urgency.
+Too her surprise, someone called out her name.
+It spoke softly at first, and then with a sense of urgency.

 She glanced around, but didn't see anything.
 "Mariah," the voice repeated.
 "I'm over here."
 When she turned and looked toward the wooded area behind her house, something moved.
 Her first reaction was to rub her eyes, because what she was seeing didn't seem possible.
-It looked like a large horse, but unlike any horse she had ever seen before, this one had wings.
-Its coat was silver and she could clearly see a twisted and glistening golden horn coming from out of the beautiful creature's head.
-Its long tail and mane sparkled under the midday sun, casting an unearthly glow as it pawed at the ground in front of her.
+It looked like a horse, but unlike any horse she had ever seen before, this one had wings.
+Its coat was silver, and she could see a twisted and glistening golden horn coming from out of the beautiful creature's head.
+With a long tail and a mane that sparkled under the midday sun, it cast an unearthly glow as it pawed at the ground in front of her.

-Somehow her mother and father were totally unaware of what was going on.
-Not only had they failed to hear it calling for her, apparently they were also unable to see it.
-As the horse-like creature came forward, it stopped just a few feet away from her father and shook its gorgeous, shimmering silver mane.
+Somehow her mother and father were unaware of what was going on.
+Not only did they fail to hear it calling for her, it appeared that they were also unable to see it.
+As the horse-like creature stepped forward, it stopped a few feet away from her father and shook its gorgeous, shimmering silver mane.
 Her parents, however, remained oblivious to its presence.
-It was like they had been frozen in time, while the only moving objects were Mariah, her dog Willow, and the mysterious visitor.
+It was like they were frozen in time, while the only moving objects were Mariah, her dog Willow, and the mysterious visitor.

 "Alicorn?
 I've never heard of an alicorn.
 You look like a Pegasus-unicorn to me."

-The alicorn rolled its large purple eyes before speaking again.
+The alicorn rolled its big purple eyes before speaking again.
 "Sounds like you've got a lot to learn.
 And right now, I don't have time to teach you."

 "Where are we going?"
 Mariah said tentatively.

-"I don't exactly know, but you'll know it when you get there," the alicorn replied, shaking its head.
+"I don't know for certain, but you'll know it when you're there," the alicorn replied, shaking its head.

 "How long will I be gone?
 Will I be back before dark?"